5l1v3r1/Subrecon/README.md

-# DNS-Recon
+# Subrecon
-DNS-Recon is a subdomain discovery tool with example wordlists.
+Subrecon is a subdomain discovery tool with example wordlists.

 ### Subdomain Discovery Tool
 Tool to return a list of subdomains found via. brute forcing with a wordlist.